 The Basics Of Annuities:

 You might choose to receive payments over the course of the rest of your life or for a set period of years.
-How much you actually receive from the annuity will be based on whether the payout stream is determined by underlying investments in the annuity and how they perform in a variable annuity, or whether you opted for a guaranteed pay out in the form of fixed annuity when you started using the product.
+How much you actually receive from the annuity will be based on the underlying investments in the annuity and how they perform.
 It is imperative to be knowledgeable about how annuities work and how to choose the right one for you in order to maximize the benefits reaped from this product.

 Potential Advantages Of An Annuity:

-There are many different advantages to using annuity that go beyond simply retirement planning.
-If you have maxed out your contributions to other accounts that provide tax free retirement growth, such as an IRA or a 401(k), an annuity gives you an additional place to stash money in a nest egg form.
+There are many different advantages to using annuity that go beyond simple retirement planning.
+If you have maxed out your contributions to other accounts that provide tax free retirement growth, such as an Individual Retirement Account (IRA) or a 401(k), an annuity gives you an additional place to stash money in a nest egg form.

 Since there are no annual contribution limits with an annuity, this is one of the primary reasons that sets this form of saving apart from other tax deferred accounts like IRAs or 401(k).
-An additional benefit of an annuity is that it does not need to be included on a free application for federal student financial aid submitted by parents, when applying for financial assistance with their child’s college education.
+An additional benefit of an annuity is that it could provide you with the ability to receive income payments for life.
+These payments could potentially replace income you earned in your working years.

 What You Need To Know About Ages and Annuities:

-You should also bear in mind that the annuity company likely has its own surrender charges associated with withdrawals that you take out during the early period of your contract.
+You should also bear in mind that the annuity company likely has its own surrender charges associated with withdrawals.
+These fees typically apply if you withdraw money in the early years of your annuity contract.
 This is why you need to think of an annuity as a long-term strategy rather than tapping into it for a short-term withdrawal potential.
 While you can do this with many annuity products and access the funds you’ve put into the product, doing so is associated with not just taxes but also potential penalties on the part of the annuity provider.

 How Deferring Taxes Can Build Value In Your Annuity: